Metricstream Logo

 • Defining Vision and Objectives

 CISOs and IT risk leaders, along with stakeholders from teams such as Risk, Compliance, and Operations, start the process by understanding the current state and maturity level and determining the desired state.
 While it is desirable to have everything covered in detail, this may not always be practical, and therefore, emphasis must be put on available resources and the critical business functions and objectives.
 This is essential for defining the program objectives, such as improving process efficiencies, enhancing risk visibility and preparedness, reducing risk exposure, ensuring and maintaining compliance, etc. A successful IT GRC program is one that is closely aligned with the strategic objectives of the organization.
+The IT GRC Program Maturity Levels table below provides a structured reference for assessing the current state and defining the target maturity level for the program.

 • Scoping IT GRC Processes